literacy rate in india

 • 2011 Census: Reached 74.04%, driven by large-scale interventions and improved access to schools

-These milestones indicate that while progress was initially slow, accelerated efforts in the late 20th and early 21st centuries significantly improved literacy levels.
+These milestones show that, although progress was slow at first, increased efforts in the late 20th and early 21st centuries greatly improved literacy levels.

 Major Educational Policies and Missions